-We may from time to time make available promotional interest rates.
-If we do, we will notify you of the applicable promotional rate and the period during which the promotional rate will apply.
-Purchases and transactions made during this period (the "Promotional Balance") will be charged at the promotional rate of interest.
-We will tell you about any special terms which will apply to the availability of the promotional rate.
-We will apply the standard rates of interest to any Promotional Balance before the end of the promotional period, if you do not make at least your minimum payment by the payment due date shown in your statement at any time during the promotional period.
-At the end of the promotional period, the Promotional Balance will transfer to your standard account balance and the standard rates of interest will apply to it.
+We will tell you about any special terms and conditions which will apply to the promotional rate.
+We will apply the standard rates of interest to any Introductory Balance or Promotional Balance before the end of the introductory or promotional period if you do not make at least your minimum payment by the payment due date shown in your statement at any time during the introductory or promotional period.
+At the end of the introductory or promotional period, the Introductory Balance or Promotional Balance will be treated as a standard account balance and the standard rates of interest will apply to it.

 We compound the interest (which means we charge interest on interest) and add it to the balance on your statement due date.

 We may vary the interest rate (or other parts of this agreement) giving you at least 30 days’ written notice – see section 17.